stefenphelps/stefenphelps.com/src/pages/blog/dreams.md

 A few days later I had another dream...

-My friends and family were strapping me up in a straitjacket, against my will, and taking to the mental institute.
+My friends and family were strapping me up in a straitjacket, against my will, and taking me to the mental institute.
 I fought as hard as I could, repeatedly screaming at everybody "I'M NOT CRAZY!" but nothing was stopping them — It was terrifying.

 I suppose my brain just wanted to slap me in the face and remind me that I missed my dad and to have more empathy for someone close to me.
 Okay... got it, thanks brain.